Wisdom Teeth Removal in Forney, TX

 With an exam and x-rays, Dr. Draper or Dr. Gibbins can evaluate the position of the wisdom teeth and recognize any existing issues.
 Studies have shown that early evaluation and treatment result in a superior outcome.
 Patients are generally first evaluated in their mid-teen years by their dentist, orthodontist, or an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Draper and Dr. Gibbins have the training, license, and experience to provide these types of anesthesia for patients.

 Wisdom Teeth Removal

-You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and one of our staff members will discuss your performance care and instructions with your driver.
+You will rest under supervision in our office until you are ready to be taken home.
+Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, and antibiotics, and one of our staff members will discuss your performance care and instructions with your driver.